aosabook/500lines/ci/chapter.rst

 Initial Setup
 --------------

-Continuous integration systems run tests whenever a commit is made to a repository.
-We will need to set up the repository our CI system will monitor.
+Continuous integration systems run tests by detecting changes in a code repository, so to start, we will need to set up the repository our CI system will monitor.

 Let's call this test_repo::

   mkdir test_repo